FAQs

 A temporary, owner-occupied trailer or mobile home may be placed onsite if permits are obtained with certain conditions of approval.
 Debris clearance must be completed and a City-registered OWTS practitioner must verify that there is a functioning onsite wastewater treatment system (OWTS, also known as a septic system) before permits may be issued.
 A Temporary Housing Permit Booklet, as well as other information, can be found at MalibuRebuilds.org.

 Erosion control devices help control or prevent wind- or water-induced erosion of exposed soil and debris.
 Normally, review and approval from the Building Safety Division is required before these devices can be installed.
 This will help ensure they are installed properly and do not cause further damage to the property or a neighboring property.
 However, if rain is expected in the upcoming 24 to 48 hours, property owners may proceed to put erosion control measures in place without obtaining a permit.
-For additional information, visit the Storm Preparation page on the MalibuRebuilds.org site.
+For additional information, visit the Storm Preparation page.

 Can I use any remaining structural elements?2025-04-03T18:27:17-07:00